bbarres/AmbroALSmonito/README.md

   + *SampRound*: *'origin'* for the line and coordinates related to the actual population and *'newLoc'* for the line and coordinates related to the tag of the population
   + *Imz*: Imazamox resistance status of the population.
 Either *'R'*, *'S'* or *'Fail'* for resistant, sensitive or failed bioassay, respectively
   + *Tbn*: Tribenuron resistance status of the population.
 Either *'R'*, *'S'* or *'Fail'* for resistant, sensitive or failed bioassay, respectively
   + *RS*: was there one or several mutation related to target site resistance detected in the ALS sequence.
-Either 'Nomut' or 'Mut', if a mutation has been detected or not in the population, respectively
+Either *'Nomut'* or *'Mut'*, if a mutation has been detected or not in the population, respectively

 + **DEP_SHP.RDATA:** the third data set contains geographical information to plot the french administrative layer 'departement'